Quotations and Allusions in

 Boethius’s De Consolatione Philosophiae,

-the following words: “Thou hast learnt from astronomical proofs that the whole earth
+following words: “Thou hast learnt from astronomical proofs that the whole

-compared with the universe is no greater than a point, that is, compared with
+earth compared with the universe is no greater than a point, that is, compared

-the sphere of the heavens, it may be thought of as having no size at all.
-Then,
+with the sphere of the heavens, it may be thought of as having no size at all.

-of this tiny corner, it is only one-quarter that, according to Ptolemy, is
+Then, of this tiny corner, it is only one-quarter that, according to Ptolemy,

-habitable to living things.
-Take away from this quarter the seas, mashes, and
+is habitable to living things.
+Take away from this quarter the seas, mashes,

-other desert places, and the space left for man hardly even deserves the name
+and other desert places, and the space left for man hardly even deserves the

-of infinitesimal.”
+name of infinitesimal.”
 (Book ii, Prosa vii.)
-Every educated European for a thousand
+Every educated European for a

-years before Copernicus knew that passage, and Copernicus had no need to risk
+thousand years before Copernicus knew that passage, and Copernicus had no need

 The true significance of his astronomical discoveries was far more important.
 It consisted not so much in displacing the world’s centre from the earth to the sun as in implicitly denying that the world has a centre at all.